|Last Update||February 3rd 2022|

 None of these would be considered a logging provider for outputting logs to a centralized server.
 Instead, they each have different output targets for local logging.

-By setting the output target to a central server, you can create a centralized logging architecture that can be accessed by any team working on your application.
+By setting the output target to a central server, you can create a centralized logging architecture accessible to any team working on your application.

-You may be familiar with how this operates as it is like a log wrapper class.
-In 2014, we actually wrote an article suggesting that most teams should not use a log wrapper class.
-This was good advice at the time, but it has been 6 years, and a lot has changed.
+You may be familiar with how this operates as it’s like a log wrapper class.
+In 2014, we wrote an article suggesting that most teams should not use a log wrapper class.
+This was good advice at the time, but it has been six years, and a lot has changed.
 Most notably, M.E.L. is a lot easier for teams to pick up and use than a custom log wrapper class, and it does more than just create an abstraction that allows for different output targets.
 M.E.L. allows you to make more detailed logs, with less effort as well.

 Add Context to Your Logs Easily with the ILogger.BeginScope() Method